 Follow these five steps to use NRAs that comply with the FMC’s rule:

 - End all tariff access charges: An NVOCC wishing to use NRAs must also provide the public with free electronic access to its tariffs that contain the rules governing shipments.
-Unless specifically exempted by this rule, all Commission rules for tariffs, including requirements to provide historical data, access date capability, and current tariff location information in Form FMC-1, continue to apply.
+Unless specifically exempted, all Commission rules for tariffs, including requirements to provide historical data, access date capability, and current tariff location information in Form FMC-1, continue to apply.

 - Agree to an NRA in writing before receiving the cargo: An NVOCC and its shipper customer must agree to the NRA and memorialize it in writing before the relevant cargo is received by the NVOCC or its agent (including the originating carrier in the case of through transportation).
 An email or other written electronic communication is acceptable if it shows assent of both the NVOCC and the shipper.